 When I was seven, I got my tonsils out under anesthesia, and this was when I had my first out-of-body experience: I saw the entire operation from a distance.
 Only when I was in my teens did I realize that – according to established thought – I had seen something I could not have seen.
 According to many sources, a spontaneous out-of-body experience during anesthesia is quite common.
-It took a long time before I had another one, and this time it wasn’t while I was knocked out.
+It took a long time before I had another one, and this time it wasn’t while I was under anesthesia.

 A special phenomenon manifested itself when I was 18.
 I began to experience spontaneous out-of-body experiences, and with such a frequency that my life was steered in a certain direction.

 Since leaving home at 17, I consistently kept diaries and wrote down my dreams every day.
 From 18 on, I started writing down my out-of-body experiences as well.
 I also wrote a lot about my feelings, crushes, disappointments and other things suitable for the diary.
 Every time I reread it, I’m struck by the intensity of my feelings and my adventures in the past.

 One year after graduating from college, in the fall of 1994, I went to the United States, a country that has always attracted me like a magnet.
-In Ohio, I experienced many adventures and met the lovely Maria and Joe, who invited me to stay with them.
+In Ohio, I had quite some adventures and met the lovely Maria and Joe, who invited me to stay with them.
 I also got to know the sweet park ranger Janine, who actually had wolves under her care.
 She had found these wolves as abandoned cubs and took good care of them.
-Wolves are different from dogs, as they’re not tame and have very intense eyes that look right through you.
+Wolves are different from dogs, as they’re not tame and have these very intense eyes that seem to look right through you.

 Throughout the 1990s, I spent six years on and off on my book THROUGH THE WINDOW.
-Only when it began taking shape did I start to work intensely.
+Only when it began taking shape did I start to work it more intensely.
 I finished it around 1997 and began to look for a publisher.

-The reason I wanted to write a book about out-of-body experiences originated from my own broad experience in this area, and I didn’t want to keep this for myself.
+The reason I wanted to write a book about out-of-body experiences originated from my own broad experience in this area, and I didn’t want to keep this to myself.
 The many positive comments on my website and book THROUGH THE WINDOW made me realize that the out-of-body experience is universal.
 That said, there is still a lot of work to be done to get the phenomenon the recognition it deserves.
 My main goal is to spread knowledge about all kinds of astral phenomena.

 Dr. Jos Scheerboom, a good friend of mine, got Sigma Press enthusiastic about my book, and so THROUGH THE WINDOW was published in 2000.
 In 2004, THROUGH THE WINDOW was republished by Schors Publishers in a revised and extended version.

-After a few years I left STEBO and founded my company DHR – Soul Travel in early 2005.
-Teaching is in my blood and in 2006, I again started to work as a teacher at the Amsterdamsche School in Amsterdam.
-So far I have worked in the following schools: 1996-1997: AOC in Houten, now Wellantcollege, 1998-2001: Nimeto in Utrecht, 2001-2003: ICT Lyceum of the ROC in Utrecht, 2003-2005: STEBO in The Hague, and 2006-2007: The Amsterdamsche School in Amsterdam.
+After a few years I left STEBO and founded my one-woman company DHR – Soul Travel in early 2005.
+Teaching is in my veins and in 2006, I again started to work as a teacher at the Amsterdamsche School in Amsterdam.
+So far I have worked at the following schools: 1996-1997: AOC in Houten, now Wellantcollege, 1998-2001: Nimeto in Utrecht, 2001-2003: ICT Lyceum of the ROC in Utrecht, 2003-2005: STEBO in The Hague, and 2006-2007: The Amsterdamsche School in Amsterdam.

-In 2009, I finished my first children’s book: THROUGH HEAVEN – Everybody Has Wings, which is published in 2011 as an e-book in the iTunes Store.
+In 2009, I finished my first children’s book: THROUGH HEAVEN – Everybody Has Wings, which was published in 2011 as an e-book in the iTunes Store.
 This book is also about out-of-body and near-death experiences, but this time from the perspective of children.